 Pro: This method gives only authentic brand followers.
 Since they are already engaged with your brand the work of convincing and negotiations also becomes easy.

 Con: Scrapping data requires growth hacking and coding skills as Instagram regularly updates its algorithm.

 3. Manual Research:

 Manual research involves going through popular hashtags and content to find people who are regularly posting good content.
-Marketers often make a list of popular hashtags and competitors than manually find accounts.
+Additionally, marketers often make a list of popular hashtags and competitors than manually find accounts.

 Step 2: Contacting Influencers:

-Most of the influencer marketplaces offer a go-to setup to drop a message to an influencer.
+Most of the influencer marketplaces offer a go-to set up to drop a message on an influencer.
 For instance, AspireIQ offers a relationship management system.
-From there you can order content and make the payments directly to influencers.
+From there, you can order content and make the payments directly to influencers.
 Similarly, Upfluence comes with a “Upfluencer Manager” module that manages communication, orders, and payment to influencers.
-These pre-built setups make it easy to manage communication and campaigns.
+Plus, these pre-built setups make it easy to manage communication and campaigns.

 2. Direct Messages: